O275/Wireless-Reconnaissance-Autonomous-Interdiction-Terminal-Hub/README.md

 ---

-## ⚠️ Disclaimer
+##  Disclaimer
-SkyReaper is built for testing, educational, and authorized red team operations **only**.
+WRAITH is built for testing, educational, and authorized red team operations **only**.
 Unauthorized use against civilian or commercial drones is a federal offense under FCC/FAA regulations.

 Stay ethical.
 Train smart.
 Fly safe.